 - How are garment workers experiencing the impacts of Covid-19?

-The findings will form policy recommendations on how to reduce vulnerability to forced labour and modern slavery in global garment supply chains and will feed into policy debates both in the UK on the strengthening of the Modern Slavery Act and globally in context of strengthening international laws on business and human rights.
+The findings formed policy recommendations on how to reduce vulnerability to forced labour and modern slavery in global garment supply chains and will feed into policy debates both in the UK on the strengthening of the Modern Slavery Act and globally in context of strengthening international laws on business and human rights.

-Moreover, the research will produce recommendations for companies on how to ‘build back better’ from the pandemic and improve sourcing practices to improve protection for workers across whole supply chains.
+Moreover, the research produced recommendations for companies on how to ‘build back better’ from the pandemic and improve sourcing practices to improve protection for workers across whole supply chains.
 The insight from the project will also be incorporated into the Worker Rights Consortium’s Brand Tracker, which seeks to hold buyer brands to account on paying for orders cancelled during the pandemic.

 This project was funded as part of the Modern Slavery PEC call for research on the impact of Covid-19 pandemic on modern slavery.